tmobile/magentaA11y/_checklist-web/stepper-input.md

 - The value of the `select` element naturally communicates the updated value to screen reader users so the live container is not updated when that form element is interacted with.

 - The `button` `aria-label` values should be plain text and they should include context of what they affect when activated (typically the label for the `select`).  e.g. Increase Quantity, Add Quantity

+- <code>aria-disabled="true"</code> will be applied to the buttons when either end of the range is reached

 - Related alternative patterns: [Select dropdown](https://www.magentaa11y.com/checklist-web/select/) or an [ARIA Spinbutton](https://www.w3.org/WAI/ARIA/apg/patterns/spinbutton/examples/datepicker-spinbuttons/).